Transcendent-Tapir/Spectral-Sleuths/index.md

   - Look remarably like someone famous
   - Something else

+Set all of your aspects to d6.
+Or set one to d4, one to d6, and one to d8

 Things that hold you back (answer 2):

 - What are you afraid of